insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/asyncio.rst

 .. note::

-    True pipelining only occurs when you are connected to Oracle Database 23ai.
+    True pipelining only occurs when you are connected to Oracle AI Database 26ai, or later.

     When you connect to an older database, operations are sequentially executed by python-oracledb.
 Each operation concludes before the next is